China lands bomber on South China Sea island for first time

-BEIJING (AP) — A Chinese state-run newspaper says the Chinese air force has landed long-range bomber for the first time on an airport in the South China Sea.
+BEIJING (AP) — The Chinese air force has landed long-range bombers for the first time on an airport in the South China Sea, a state newspaper said Saturday, in a move likely to further fuel concerns about Beijing’s expansive claims over the disputed region.

-It’s a move likely to further fuel concerns in the region about Beijing’s expansive claims over the disputed region.
+The China Daily newspaper reported that the People’s Liberation Army Air Force conducted takeoff and landing training with the H-6K bomber in the South China Sea.

-The China Daily newspaper reported Saturday that People’s Liberation Army Air Force conducted takeoff and landing training with the H-6K bomber in the South China Sea.
+China is pitted against smaller neighbors in multiple disputes in the South China Sea over islands, coral reefs and lagoons in waters crucial for global commerce and rich in fish and potential oil and gas reserves.

-A statement from the Defense Ministry late Friday says the exercise was conducted on an island reef at an unspecified “southern sea area.”
-It involved several H-6Ks taking off from an air base then making a simulated strike against sea targets before landing.
+A statement from the Defense Ministry late Friday said the exercise was conducted on an island reef, but it did not specify when or where, saying only that it took place recently at a “southern sea area.”
+It involved several H-6Ks taking off from an air base then making a simulated strike against sea targets before landing, the ministry said.

 Most Read Nation & World Stories